Ghana start 2018Ashanti region

 A school bus for the young folks is also requested to guarantee a safe transportation and minimize the students’ walking time to reach the school facilities.

-The Toni Garrn Foundation is teaming up with Alma Mater Education, an NGO based in England and in the U.S., to leverage both core organizational competencies and successfully support the community on-site.
+The Toni Garrn Foundation is teaming up with Alma Mater Education, an NGO based in England to leverage both core organizational competencies and successfully support the community on-site.

 Wioso Senior High School